 Come the new year, we often vow to go on a diet, get our finances straightened out, learn a new language or take up a new hobby.
-This year, I recommend focusing on one very important resolution: Quit your job in 2016.
+This year, I recommend focusing on one very important resolution: Quit your job.

 Right now, most people don’t quit their jobs until they have another one lined up.
 We say goodbye to one cubicle on Friday and say hello to a new one on Monday.
 We believe that quitting without a backup plan would be impossible and selfish and unwise, dooming our careers, our finances, our families, and quite possibly bringing about the apocalypse.

 I certainly felt that way throughout a long career as a public radio news anchor.
 But having quit without a job offer in hand three years ago, I now believe that if more of us quit our jobs when we felt like the time had come, we’d be in a much better place.

 Most pay raises come during or after a job switch.
 We’d be making more money: most pay raises come during or after a job switch.
 We’d be happier: 70% of Americans say they are disengaged from their work.
 And we could crow that the economy is doing better—people don’t quit their jobs unless they’re feeling good about their employment prospects.

 I want to urge everyone who’s ever dreamed of setting fire to expense reports or tossing a uniform in the dumpster to take a flying leap in the year ahead.
 Now let’s review what you need to do before you pull the ripcord and trust that you’ll land in the right place.